Livsy90/SwiftPresso/README.md

 ## Configuration

-While using the built-in post list view has its own configuration under the cut, using SwiftPresso entities separately must be preceded by manually configuring the data.
+If you use SwiftPresso built-in views, there is no need to worry about the configuration method calling.
+However, using SwiftPresso entities separately must be preceded by manually configuring the data.
 To do this, you can use the SwiftPresso configure method.

 ```swift
 SwiftPresso.Configuration.configure(with: .init(host: "livsycode.com", httpScheme: .https))